FDA approves much-debated Alzheimer’s drug panned by experts

 A preliminary analysis by one group found that the drug would need to be priced $2,500 to $8,300 per year to be a good value based on the “small overall health gains” suggested by company studies.
 The non-profit Institute for Clinical and Economic Review added that “any price is too high” if the drug’s benefit isn’t confirmed in follow-up studies.

-Aducanumab (pronounced “add-yoo-CAN-yoo-mab”) aims to help clear harmful clumps of a protein called beta-amyloid from the brain.
+Aducanumab (pronounced “add-yoo-CAN-yoo-mab”) helps clear a protein linked to Alzheimer's, called beta-amyloid, from the brain.
 Other experimental drugs have done that before but they made no difference in patients’ ability to think, care for themselves or live independently.

 The pharmaceutical industry’s drug pipeline has been littered for years with failed Alzheimer’s treatments, representing billions in research costs.
 The FDA’s greenlight is likely to revive investments in similar therapies previously shelved by drugmakers.